 The few dissenters said they’d only give the recommendation if it was for a job at a company they didn’t want or expect to work at in the future.
 “There’s no one-size-fits-all answer here!” wrote one Reddit user.

 The response speaks to the number of variables at play in such a scenario, and the inherent awkwardness of when your personal and professional worlds collide.
-“Unless you know someone very well and feel you can be very authentic in recommending them, just don’t do the reference,” say Terry Petracca, an HR executive for more than 30 years, and our resident expert on all workplace matters.
+“Unless you know someone very well and feel you can be very authentic in recommending them, just don’t do the reference,” say Terry Petracca, an HR executive for more than 30 years.

 There are numerous evasive maneuvers you can use here.
 Petracca suggests telling the person you had a bad experience giving a recommendation in the past, and now you have a strict no-recs policy.
 If the person presses you on what that bad experience was, say you recommended another friend for a job, and that they unfairly blamed you when they weren’t hired for the gig.